Jcbetts/STC-510/README.md

 # STC-510
-Reop used to store work completed in STC 510.
+Repo used to store work completed in STC 510.